mobfarm/FastPdfKit/README.md

 This repository contains the FastPdfKit library with a sample project.
 This library allows you to add some of the features of the [FastPdf application](http://fastpdf.eu) to your own app, allowing it to support pdf documents.
 For more information, see [the FastPdfKit website](http://fastpdfkit.com).

+### Update: 1.0.6 (May 27th, 2011)

+* Added an optional tiled version of the overlay view.
+If you want sharp drawables when zoomed in, set MFDocumentViewController's useTiledOverlayView to YES.
+Keep in mind that tiled layer rendering is slower, and memory usage is higher.
+* Dropped search view controller and mini search view local copy of search manager delegate's results.
+They now directly access the data source results.
+Crash caused by inconsistency between the local copy and the data source data should be fixed.
+* Replaced inner rendering parameters data class with a simpler struct together with a better synchronization between threads.
+Crash on CALayer status error with NAN origin should be fixed.

 ### Update: 1.0.5 (May 19th, 2011)
 * Added two alternative methods in MFDocumentManager for text search and extraction.
 The methods are -(void)test_searchResultOnPage:(NSUInteger)page forSearchTerms:(NSString *)searchTerms